Best Medical Alert Systems With Fall Detection In 2022

 Lanyards and neck pendants are currently the most accurate fall detection devices on the market, but many companies are trying to improve smartwatch fall detection technology.

-Here are the questions you should ask when searching for the right MAS with automatic fall detection:
+Here are the questions you should ask when searching for the right medical alert system with automatic fall detection:

 There are two main types of medical alert systems: in-home and on-the-go systems.
 The in-home units are the most affordable and are pretty straightforward to use.
-These typically come with an extended coverage range between 500 to 1,000 feet from the primary console for your wearable device.
+These typically come with an extended coverage range between 500 feet (Medical Guardian) to 1,000 feet (Bay Alarm Medical) from the primary console for your wearable device.

 Another option is a combination plan with an in-home unit and a mobile device.
 These systems allow you to recharge your portable devices when you’re home while still having coverage.

-Most MAS are pretty straightforward, with an emergency call button that you wear and optional automatic fall protection.
+Most medical alert systems are pretty straightforward, with an emergency call button that you wear and optional automatic fall protection.
 But these aren’t the only features available.
 For example, some brands have medication reminders, health tracking, and activity tracking.

 Another useful feature is a caregiver portal that allows family and friends to monitor what’s going on and update things like emergency contacts.
-We love caregiver apps for mobile systems as they often allow family members to see where you are, giving you an extra level of comfort.
+We love medical alert apps for mobile systems, as they often allow caregivers to see where you are, giving you an extra level of comfort.
 Apps can also help you learn how to use your system.

 In-home units are the most affordable, and the fewer add-ons, the less a system costs.
 But if you want a robust system that works both in-home and on-the-go and that comes with lots of features, expect to pay for it.
 You should also ask about initial fees like equipment, shipping, setup, or a lockbox.